Padangbai

 Gili Biaha - [8]

-and last but not least a 90% chance to see the White tip reef Shark who will be found in the Shark cave at only 12 metres deep.
+Moray eels, Tuna, Barracuda, Turtles, Octopuses and last but not least a 90% chance to see the White-tip reef shark resting in the Shark cave at only 12 metres deep.